-4.1.5 At the close of the scheme 3 Members (6%) of Elected Members have

-4.1.6 During the period of the scheme significant officer time has been spent on processing the applications.
-Business Support and Democratic Services Officers are frequently involved in reviewing the appliations and collating the information required.
+- 4.1.5 At the close of the scheme 3 Members (6%) of Elected Members have not used any of their allocated funding. - 4.1.6 During the period of the scheme significant officer time has been spent on processing the applications.
+Business Support and Democratic Services Officers are frequently involved in reviewing the applications and collating the information required.
 The Monitoring Officer and the Section 151 Officer have also dealt with significant queries in relation to the appropriate use of the scheme and clarification of the financial and governance arrangements of grant applications and payment requests.
 This position was not envisaged when the scheme was approved.